Pires Ferreira family: Old Republic

 During the Old Republic, the Pires Ferreira influence on Piauí continued through party politics.
 After the Proclamation of the Republic, Piauí politics was dominated by Antonio Coelho Rodrigues, in a political movement called "coelhismo".
 The Governor Coriolano de Carvalho e Silva fought with the Pires Ferreira family due his persecution of political enemies and the family lost local power.
 Firmino Pires Ferreira and others created an alliance known as Colligation and obligated Raimundo Arthur de Vasconcelos, the political inheritor of Coriolano, to expel Coriolano from politics, thus creating a new power structure known as Consecration.
 From 1896 until 1908, during Raimundo, Álvaro de Assis Osório Mendes and Areolino de Abreu Governments, Ferreira's influence on politics became predominant on Piauí.
 This political movement was called "piferismo".

-In 1907, the Pires Ferreira family helped to elect Anísio Auto de Abreu, but he died in 1909 and Antonio Freire Silva becames the new Governor.
+In 1907, the Pires Ferreira family helped to elect Anísio Auto de Abreu, but he died in 1909 and Antonio Freire Silva became the new Governor.
 With this change, the Federal Government gained more influence in the state.
 Despite their initial rivalry, they united against the government of Miguel Rosa, successfully electing Eurípedes Clementino de Aguiar.
 From there on, the ideas of Félix Pacheco, an allied of the Pires Ferreira that was crucial to Eurípedes inauguration in the government, became predominant, what came to be known as "pachequismo".
 Félix then supported his brother, João Luís Ferreira in the next elections for Governor.
 The Pires Ferreiras wanted to elect a Governor of their own and they entered in a quarrel with Félix, but they gave up.

 Pachequismo lasted for two governments, from João Luís Ferreira and Matias Olímpio de Melo.
 Melo's government was marked by a raise in violence in the state, as he had to fight cangaceiros and the Coluna Prestes.
 In 1927, the federal judge Lucrécio Dantas Avelino was murdered in his own house, and the opposition accused Melo to be the responsible, and Melo accused Eurípedes of the crime.
 Fernando used the instability of pachequismo and the support of the president Washington Luís, who he had family ties, to be elected as a Senator.
 Félix won the election, but Fernando contested on the Supreme Federal Court and was elected instead, with Félix becoming ineligible.

 The structure of power change once again, and Melo was obligated to colligate with Fernando, that supported João de Deus Pires Leal as governor.
 When João won the elections, his government began to substitute political opponents from the public machine.
 João de Deus also interfered directly in the elections, when he supported the election of José Pires Ferreira Neto to the Legislative Assembly of Piauí.